ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 Convolutional neural networks address two major problems that make it difficult to train a "fully connected" neural network:

 1. Each pixel is a feature, images tend to be very large, so a "fully connected" layer requires a very large number of parameters.
 (Each "neuron" in the first layer requires a weight for every pixel in the image!)
-2. Each learned weight corresponds to specific pixels in the imgae.
+2. Each learned weight corresponds to specific pixels in the image.
 If the relevant pixels are at a different position in the image, the weights that were learned are not helpful for that other position. (i.e. it is not *spatial translation invariant*.)

 ::::